mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

+= 1.2.1 =
+Fixes some issues with the video slide and its admin screen.

 = 1.2 =
 Introduces the Video slide format.
 Displays a specified fragment of a YouTube video.